-We’re in winter mode now, and while the Outer Banks of North Carolina may not experience freezing temperatures frequently, it’s crucial to be proactive in protecting your plumbing from the potential hazards of cold weather.
-Let us share some winter plumbing wisdom with you!
+While the Outer Banks of North Carolina may not experience freezing temperatures frequently, it’s crucial to be proactive in protecting your plumbing from the potential hazards of cold weather.

 #1: Repair Leaks Promptly